team-watchdog/colombo-skylines/README.md

 We've also set up a [wiki to explain how we did it and how you can get this running on your own machine](https://github.com/team-watchdog/colombo-skylines/wiki).

+> [!NOTE]
+> Tested on Windows 11 and Pop OS 22.04 LTS.
+To make it easier to install, we've uploaded the full folder structure, including mod configs.

 This project is built with the use of publicly available data from
 - Colombo Municipal Council
 - Sri Lanka Road Development Authority